kolpanic/ZipKit/README.md

 ###Requirements

 ZipKit requires Xcode 4.6.
 It works on OS X 10.8 Mountain Lion, and iOS 6.0 or greater.
-(If you're using older versions, make sure you "git checkout 1.0.0".
+(If you're using older versions, make sure you `git checkout 1.0.0`.
 The project at that tag supports garbage collection and manual memory management.)
 The Xcode project contains three targets:
 * an OS X framework;
 * an OS X static library;
 * an iOS static library.